opensafely-core/ehrql/docs/includes/generated_docs/schemas/beta.tpp.md

     <code>CTV3 (Read v3) code</code>
   </dt>
   <dd markdown="block">
 The response to the question, as a CTV3 code.
-Alternatively, if the question admits a number as the response, then the question, as a CTV3 code.
+Alternatively, if the question does not admit a CTV3 code as the response, then the question, as a CTV3 code.

  * Never `NULL`
   </dd>